entando/entando-docs/vuepress/docs/next/tutorials/curate/bundle-private-images.md

 # Install Bundle from a Private Image Registry

 This tutorial provides to way to utilize bundles from a private image registry in your Entando projects.
-The steps below use environment variables to pass the Secret for authentication required by private registries.
+The steps below use environment variables to pass the Secret for the authentication required by private registries.

 For microservices in a private image registry, follow the [install guide here](ms-private-images.md).